cwyant314159/myst/README.md

 # st - simple terminal

-st is a simple terminal emulator for X which sucks less.
+`st` is a simple terminal emulator for X which sucks less.

 ## Changes

 The following section describes the various changes I have added to the st codebase.
+The suckless documentation, FAQ, legacy notice, and license for `st` can be found in the `suckless` directory.

 ### Build Changes